King Raam: Podcast

 In the winter of 2020, Raam started a podcast called "Masty o Rasty;" he shared the podcast to his own site as well as other platforms, such as SoundCloud, Spotify, Apple Music, Telegram, CastBox, and YouTube.

 Other Appearances

 Raam appeared on the reality TV "Shahs of Sunset", Season 1, Episode 6.

+Raam appears onstage with Javaad Alipoor in the play 'Things Hidden Since the Foundation of the World'.